 One simple solution is to secure mats to the floor with non-slip tape so that your dog can walk without the risk of slipping and sliding.
 Another option is to put non-slip rubber mats in areas where your dog tends to spend a lot of their time.

 It also makes sense to ensure that your dog’s nails are well-clipped and that the hair around and between their toes is trimmed.
-That will give them more traction as they walk across the floor.
-We also like the look of these non-slip dog socks, which are both majorly cute and practical.
+This will help give them more traction as they walk across the floor.

 No stairway to heaven (upstairs)

 Your dog knows as well as you do that all the best dog beds are upstairs.
-You might insist that they’re for humans, not for four-pawed snoozers, but they’ll never be convinced.
+You might insist that they’re for humans, not for sleepy canines, but they’ll never be convinced.

 However, climbing up and down stairs can be tough on stiff joints.
-So it’s a good idea to install baby gates at the bottom of your stairs to reduce the likelihood of your dog sneaking upstairs for a dog nap.
+So, it’s a good idea to install baby gates at the bottom of your stairs to reduce the likelihood of your dog sneaking upstairs for a nap.
 This will also save you on laundry.

 Ramping things up

-Moving up and down steps outdoors can also put more pressure on your pooch’s joints.
-You can help your dog by installing a ramp to give them an alternative route.
+Moving up and down steps outdoors can also put more pressure on your pup’s joints.
+You can help them by installing a dog-friendly ramp to give them an alternative route.

-Also, while we’re on the subject of making life easier for your senior dog, you could look into using a ramp to make it easier for them to get in and out of the car.
-This guide to the best cars for dogs includes several that are spacious and have easily accessible boots.
-The Land Rover Discovery Sport even has a portable shower to help you wash off your pooch after it’s trailed through a series of muddy puddles!
+Also, while we’re on the subject of making life easier for your senior dog, you could look into using a ramp to make it easier for them to get in and out of the car, too.
+Certain cars, like The Land Rover Discovery Sport, even have a portable shower to help you wash off your dog after they’ve trailed through a series of muddy puddles!

 Get a deluxe dog bed

-Help your pooch to sleep sweetly at night – and during the day – with a dog bed that’s designed for older, stiffer joints.
+Help your pup to sleep sweetly at night – and during the day – with a dog bed that’s designed for older, stiffer joints.

 The ideal dog bed for senior canine citizens will: